ghianninego/filta-frontend-assessment/readme.md

 ## Introduction: Frontend Assessment

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [React.js](https://react.dev/) project that is built and bundled using [ViteJs](https://vitejs.dev/).
-The application is created using Typescript and uses React-Bootstrap and TailwindCSS tools for designing the UI side.
+The application is created using Typescript and uses React-Bootstrap with TailwindCSS tools for designing the UI side.

+For linting and code formatter, [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/) are used.

 ## Running the application